 Under all these hardships, Ivanhoe consistently shows a chivalrous and noble character.
 He is not the dashing rough knight that many imagine Middle Age heroes to be, rather he is the simple, boyish hometown hero.

-On the other hand, it is the nemesis, Sir Brian de Bois-Guilbert, who’s fame has proceeded him.
+On the other hand, it is the nemesis, Sir Brian de Bois-Guilbert, whose fame has proceeded him.
 Ivanhoe and de Bois-Guilbert finally come head to head when Brian mingles another’s innocence with his villainy.

 Sir Brian de Bois-Guilbert is proud, arrogant and a man of reckless passions.
 Though a member of the religious order of Templars, he is a picture of how that order was during those medieval times: worldly.